reillypascal/personalsite-ssg/pages/posts/2025/05/databending-part-5.md

 > once you listen to the “sonified” data from enough files, commonalities start to become apparent.
 Many programs use some of the same \[library] files, and…\[even] differently-named library files sometimes contain similar elements — likely re-used code patterns, or further library code compiled in.

 One way I've found of getting more variety from the data is to change the sample format in which I import it.
-If I divide or group the raw bytes in different ways, or treat them as coming from audio files with different encodings, I can get different audio results from the exact same data.
+If I divide or group the raw bytes in different ways, or treat them as coming from audio files with different encodings, I can get different sound results from the exact same data.
 Let's talk about how ADPCM and VOX formats work; how to do this yourself in Audacity; and how I incorporated these formats into the [Rust tool](https://github.com/reillypascal/data2audio) I made in my [last post](/posts/2025/05/databending-part-4/) to automate the process of converting data to audio.

 ### What is ADPCM?